God speaks time and again—in various ways—but nobody notices” (Job 33:14).

-Most people I know have an innate desire to hear God; actually, more than a desire, an intense longing.
-We want to connect with the divine, to somehow see the face of God, to touch and be touched.
-It’s inborn, an inherent ingredient of our humanity.
+Central to the nature of the human race is a desire to hear God.
+Well, more than mere desire.
+We crave a connection with the divine, somehow to see the face of God, to touch and be touched.
+It’s an inborn, inherent ingredient of our humanity.

 Scripture says God is always speaking, but we miss it.
-We don’t notice his voice because we don’t recognize it.
-Oh, sometimes he breaks in through writing on the wall or thorough a speaking beast of burden, but mostly he speaks in a still, small voice.
+It’s not that he doesn’t speak to us, it’s just that we don’t recognize it when he does.
+Oh, sometimes he breaks in through writing on the wall or thorough a speaking donkey, but mostly he speaks in a still, small voice.

 We miss his voice because it is drowned out in the sea of other voices.
 The cacophony of sounds, like an orchestra tuning, obscures that still small voice.
 Stomachs growl their hunger, bosses bark their orders, and that insult from twenty years ago still shouts its condemnation.

-How do we learn to discern God’s voice?
+How do we begin to recognize God’s voice?
 In meditation.
 Christian meditation trains our ears to distinguish God’s voice—that one instrument—amidst the orchestra of others.
 And once we learn to recognize God’s voice, we begin to hear it “time and again, in various ways.”

 To hear God’s voice, we need to learn to meditate.
 Unless, like Balaam, you have a talking ass.

-You and I are already meditation experts.
-We practice it all the time in everyday matters.
+You and I are already experts.
+We meditate all the time in everyday matters.

 We take a truth—our wife’s bulging belly—and consider with our mind and heart.
 We let the thoughts of our mind mix with the meditations of our heart.
 And something inside is stirred.

 Christian meditation is like that.
-Unlike eastern meditation—which empties its mind—we fill our mind with a truth, examine it, let it examine us, and in that meditative mix, God speaks.
+Unlike Eastern meditation—which empties its mind—we fill our minds with a truth, examine it, let it examine us, and in that meditative mix, God speaks.

 Theophan the Recluse (a household name to be sure) said, “To [meditate] is to descend with the mind into the heart, and there to stand before the face of the Lord, ever present all seeing, within you.”

-A common Christian prayer time involves scripture study and worship (sprinkled liberally with confession, thanksgiving, intercession, and a Christian book or two).
+A common Christian prayer time involves scripture study and worship (liberally sprinkled with confession, thanksgiving, intercession, and maybe a Christian book).

 Our study tends to be information gathering (which is good) while our worship is an expression of our spirit and heart (which is also good).
 Sometimes the move from study to worship feels like shifting from first to fourth gear.
 We need to link scripture study with worship.